Farung Yuthithum

-Farung Yuthithum (ฟ้ารุ่ง ยุติธรรม; RTGS: Farung Yuttitham), nicknamed Kwang (กวาง; born April 6, 1987 in Pathum Thani, Thailand) is a Thai actress, model and beauty pageant titleholder who competed in the Miss Universe 2007 pageant and placed in the Top 15.
+Farung Yuthithum (ฟ้ารุ่ง ยุติธรรม; RTGS: Farung Yuttitham), nicknamed Kwang (กวาง; born April 6, 1987, in Pathum Thani, Thailand) is a Thai actress, model and beauty pageant titleholder who competed in the Miss Universe 2007 pageant and placed in the Top 15.

-Early life
+Early life and education

-As a first year student from Rajamangala University of Technology Thanyaburi, Yuthithum won her first major pageant title in 2006 when she was named Miss U-League 2006.
+As a first year student from Rajamangala University of Technology Thanyaburi, Farung won her first major pageant title in 2006 when she was named Miss U-League 2006.
 The pageant is held annually for female university students in Thailand.

 Pageantry

 On March 24, 2007, she competed in the Miss Thailand Universe pageant held in Bangkok where she won and was crowned by reigning Miss Universe 2006 Zuleyka Rivera of Puerto Rico.
 Moreover, she was the tallest winner in the Thai pageant's history.

-Yuthithum represented Thailand in the Miss Universe 2007 pageant held in Mexico City, Mexico, where she had made the top fifteen round.
+Farung presented Thailand in the Miss Universe 2007 pageant held in Mexico City, Mexico, where she had made the top fifteen round.
 Riyo Mori, Miss Japan was crowned Miss Universe.

 Personal life

-On December 2, 2018, Yuthithum married Andrian Zahariev, a Bulgarian-Russian businessman.
-Their daughter was born on January 22, 2020.
+On December 2, 2018, Farung married Andrian Zahariev, a Bulgarian-Russian businessman.
+They have one child.